 As you can see i have plotted the bollinger bands on chart .The middle orange line is the 20 day SMA.
 The other two lines placed above and below the middle line are the +2 Standard Deviation & -2SD.
 Whenever there is uptrend in a stock it tends to travel from lower band to upper band.
 I have highlighted using a arrow all the buy & sell signals BB generated.

 The plan is to short the stock when the price touches the upper band.
 However it will first revert back to middle line which is also average.
 This act as an strong support during downtrend.
-Similarily one can buy when the price touches the lower band.
+Similarly one can buy when the price touches the lower band.
 The middle line will act as an resistance in that case.
-You can read more about Resistance & Support here.

 In chart above can you see the continuous downward rally?
 A chartist or analyst will use this in his favour by riding the rally.
 The price is frequently touching the lower band while falling low from middle line.
 As there is no sign of stock showing reversal to middle line, you can short the stock till there is any new signal.